The Origin of the Family, Private Property and the State: Development of human society and the family

-Engels added political impact to all this, describing the "overthrow of mother right" as "the world-historic defeat of the female sex"; he attributed this defeat to the onset of farming and pastoralism.
+Engels added political impact to Morgan's studies of women in prehistory, describing the "overthrow of mother right" as "the world-historic defeat of the female sex"; he attributed this defeat to the onset of farming and pastoralism.
 In reaction, most twentieth-century social anthropologists considered the theory of matrilineal priority untenable, though feminist scholars of the 1970s-1980s (particularly socialist and radical feminists) attempted to revive it with limited success.
-In recent years, evolutionary biologists, geneticists and palaeoanthropologists have been reassessing the issues, many citing genetic and other evidence that early human kinship may have been matrilineal after all.
+In recent years, some proponents have attempted to rehabilitate this view using the rare indications of matrilocal marriage in ancient remains as evidence.
+However, the vast majority of ancient remains show patrilocality and female out-marriage.
+This is true even of Neanderthal populations.

 Engels emphasizes the importance of social relations of power and control over material resources rather than supposed psychological deficiencies of "primitive" people.
 In the eyes of both Morgan and Engels, terms such as "savagery" and "barbarism" were respectful and honorific, not negative.
 Engels summarises Morgan's three main stages as follows: